plomgrading/plom/plom_server/README.md

 3. (Optional) Run `python3 manage.py plom_create_demo_users` to automatically create demo users such as manager, scanners, and markers.
 The default password for `manager` is `1234`.
 For the other demo users (`demoAdmin`, `demoScanner1`, etc.), the default password is identical to the username.

 Note that if you accidentally do (2) before (1) then you can just run (2) again and it will skip the create-groups bit and just add the superuser to the admin group.

+## Misc other setup

+`python3 manage.py plom_get_static_javascript` pre-downloads javascript and other static resources.

+TODO: also something about `collectstatic` if doing production run.

 ## Running the server